Islam in France: Terrorist attacks in France

 France had its first occurrences with religious extremism in the 1980s due to French involvement in the Lebanese Civil War.
 In the 1990s, a series of attacks on French soil were executed by the Armed Islamic Group of Algeria (GIA).

 In the 1990–2010 time span, France experienced repeated attacks linked to international jihadist movements.
 Le Monde reported on 26 July 2016 that "Islamist Terrorism" had caused 236 dead in France in the preceding 18-month period.

 In the 2015–2018 timespan in France, 249 people were killed and 928 wounded in a total of 22 terrorist attacks.

 The deadly attacks in 2015 in France changed the issue of Islamist radicalization from a security threat to also constitute a social problem.
 Prime minister François Hollande and prime minister Manuel Valls saw the fundamental values of the French republic being challenged and called them attacks against secular, enlightenment and democratic values along with "what makes us who we are".

-Although jihadists in the 2015-onward timeframe legitimized their attacks with a narrative of reprisal for France's participation in the international coalition fighting the Islamic State, Islamic terrorism in France has other, deeper and older causes.
+Although jihadists since 2015 have legitimized their attacks with a narrative of reprisal for France's participation in the international coalition fighting the Islamic State, Islamic terrorism in France has other, deeper and older causes.
 The main reasons France suffers frequent attacks are, in no particular order: